lizzypokerface/news-hub-site/analytical_models.markdown

 ---
 layout: page
-title: Personas
+title: Analytical Models
-permalink: /personas/
+permalink: /analytical-models/
 ---

 ## Introduction

-This document provides a deep-dive analysis of the core personas used in the Crucible Framework.
-Its purpose is to dissect the fundamental logic, worldview, and ideological underpinnings of each actor.
-By understanding how each persona constructs its reality from the ground up, we can better anticipate their arguments, identify their blind spots, and synthesize their strengths.
+This document provides a deep-dive analysis of the core **Analytical Models** within the Crucible Framework.
+Its purpose is to dissect the fundamental logic, worldview, and ideological underpinnings of each model.
+By understanding how each model constructs reality from the ground up, we can better anticipate their arguments, identify their blind spots, and synthesize their strengths.

-Each profile is analyzed through several lenses, with a special focus on the relationship between the economic **Base** (the material reality of production and class relations) and the **Superstructure** (the realm of ideology, politics, and culture that justifies the Base).
-Crucially, each profile concludes with a guide on how a GPE practitioner can learn from and gain strategic leverage over that worldview.
+Each model is analyzed through several lenses, with a special focus on the relationship between the economic **Base** (the material reality of production and class relations) and the **Superstructure** (the realm of ideology, politics, and culture that justifies the Base).
+Crucially, each model concludes with a guide on how a GPE practitioner can learn from and gain strategic leverage over that worldview.

 ---